 Don’t forget to click “Save Settings” after you’re done.

 For further customization options, please read the Customize Related Posts page.

 - Related content will not appear unless we think we can show at least 3 good results (to avoid simply cross-linking posts with one another).

 - Related content is automatically generated based on the content of the post and any tags or categories if they exist.

 - This feature uses the WordPress.com infrastructure and mirrors your content there for indexing.
-If you see intermittent issues only affecting certain posts, you can request a reindex of your site under Jetpack → Debug (link in the footer) → Reindex.
+If you see intermittent issues only affecting certain posts, you can request a reindex of your site by clicking on Fully Sync at the bottom of this page.

 - Related Posts for a given article are cached for 12 hours.